Access to resources

 The contract between academic publisher Elsevier and UK universities for ScienceDirect was renewed in March 2022 after a year of negotiations.
 Following extensive consultation, UK universities unanimously accepted Elsevier’s seventh proposal, which meets the challenging negotiation requirements set by the sector.

-UK Universities are in negotiation with the publisher Springer Nature to secure a sustainable read and publish agreement for Nature, Nature research journals and Palgrave journals.
+UK Universities have negotiated a sustainable read and publish agreement with Springer Nature for Nature, Nature research journals and Palgrave journals.